bregmanstudio/BregmanToolkit/README.md

 BregmanToolkit
 ==============

-Audio and Music Analysis and Synthesis in Python
+Audio and Music Analysis and Synthesis in Python<br />
 Author: Michael A. Casey, (C) 2010-2014

 Dartmouth College, Hanover, NH, USA